GoogleCloudDataproc/initialization-actions/gpu/README.md

         --master-accelerator type=nvidia-tesla-v100 \
         --worker-accelerator type=nvidia-tesla-v100,count=4 \
         --initialization-actions gs://goog-dataproc-initialization-actions-${REGION}/gpu/install_gpu_driver.sh \
+        --metadata install-gpu-agent=false \
+        --metadata gpu-driver-provider=NVIDIA
+    ```

+1. Use the `gcloud` command to create a new cluster with OS-provided GPU driver
+    and CUDA installed by initialization action.
+Additionally, it installs GPU
+    monitoring service.

+    ```bash
+    REGION=<region>
+    CLUSTER_NAME=<cluster_name>
+    gcloud dataproc clusters create ${CLUSTER_NAME} \
+        --region ${REGION} \
+        --master-accelerator type=nvidia-tesla-v100 \
+        --worker-accelerator type=nvidia-tesla-v100,count=4 \
+        --initialization-actions gs://goog-dataproc-initialization-actions-${REGION}/gpu/install_gpu_driver.sh \
-        --metadata install_gpu_agent=true \
+        --metadata install-gpu-agent=true \
         --scopes https://www.googleapis.com/auth/monitoring.write
     ```

 #### Supported metadata parameters:

--   `install_gpu_agent: true|false` - this is an optional parameter with case
+-   `install-gpu-agent: true|false` - this is an optional parameter with
-    sensitive value.
+    case-sensitive value.

     **Note:** This parameter will collect GPU utilization and send statistics to
-    StackDriver.
-Make sure you add the correct scope to access StackDriver.
+    Stackdriver.
+Make sure you add the correct scope to access Stackdriver.

+-   `gpu-driver-provider: OS|NVIDIA` - this is an optional parameter with
+    case-sensitive value.

+-   `gpu-driver-url: <URL>` - this is an optional parameter for customizing
+    NVIDIA-provided GPU driver on Debian.

+-   `cuda-url: <URL>` - this is an optional parameter for customizing
+    NVIDIA-provided CUDA on Debian.

+-   `cuda-url: 10.0|10.1|10.2` - this is an optional parameter for customizing
+    NVIDIA-provided CUDA version on Ubuntu.
+If set to empty then the latest
+    available CUDA version will be installed.

 #### Verification